Regular and daily communication is crucial to the Marines under any circumstances, which is why Marine Radio Operators (MOS 0621) are so important.

 These duties include maintaining and operating radios and ensuring the information is transmitted securely and quickly.

-The Marine offers a competitive pay package between base pay and allowances for housing and other benefits.
+The Marine Corps offers a competitive pay package between base pay and allowances for housing and other benefits.

 As a civilian, former Marines might look into federal jobs due to the possession of secret security clearance.